 Microlearning Authoring Tools

-If you decide to purchase a microlearning platform that does it all, then you won’t need (or maybe can’t use) any of the authoring tools that have been available for the past few decades for the development of learning materials.
+If you purchase a microlearning platform that does it all, then you won’t need (or can’t use) any of the authoring tools that have been available for the past few decades for the development of learning materials.
 It is important that any authoring system be able to generate small chunks of content and not just lengthy courses.
-One of the trends in microlearning is the development of short, snappy video clips, delivered to tablets or mobile phones.
+One trend in microlearning is the development of short, snappy video clips, delivered to tablets or mobile phones.
 Here are five exhibitors offering authoring tools at DevLearn 2017.

 |TechSmith||Suite of video editing tools||221|